R2D2-11/process-automation-platform/devia360-portfolio/docs/automations/06-analytics-engine.md

 ```

 This covers all three analysis stages:
-- **Raw material trends** — Are incoming materials degrading in quality over time?
+- **Raw material trends**.
+Are incoming materials degrading in quality over time?
-- **Fabrication trends** — Is the process drifting?
+- **Fabrication trends**.
+Is the process drifting?
-- **Finished product trends** — Are we getting closer to spec limits?
+- **Finished product trends**.
+Are we getting closer to spec limits?

 **Before:** "We failed viscosity on Batch 47."
 (Reactive)
 **After:** "Viscosity has been trending up for the last 8 batches.
 Let's investigate before it fails."
 (Proactive)